 "RFK" a taut political thriller and a fascinating one-man show about Robert F. Kennedy, ran September 30-October 25, 2015.
-Tony Lacy-Thompson reviewed the production at San Jose Stage Company.
+Tony Lacy-Thompson reviewed.

 "The Addams Family," based on the great Charles Addams cartoons, made for a suprisingly fun musical, June 3 through July 26, 2015.
 Read Tony Lacy-Thompson review.